-- These regulations will not be continued after 2014. - As from 01.01.2015, R4 cars will be eligible in the events of non-European FIA regional championships only. - Cars with a National R4 homologation will also be eligible in these events as from 01.01.2015.
+These regulations will not be continued after 2014.

+As from 01.01.2015, R4 cars will be eligible only in the events of non-European FIA regional championships and in non-European WRC Rallies.

+Cars with a National R4 homologation will also be eligible in these events as from 01.01.2015.

-4.1 ADDITIONAL REQUIREMENTS FOR WORLD RALLY CARS AND S2000-RALLY (1.6L TURBO) CARS
+4.1 ADDITIONAL REQUIREMENTS FOR WORLD RALLY CARS AND \$2000-RALLY (1.6L TURBO) CARS

-4.1.1 The homologation of a World Rally Car will be completed only after a Manufacturer has registered for the current Championship for Manufacturers.

-4.1.2 Exceptionally, in the first Championship year of homologation, a new Manufacturer may register as a WRC Team under Art.
-7.3 and score Manufacturers' points on a maximum of 7 nominated rallies.

-4.1.3 For WRC Teams and competitors ineligible to score Manufacturer's points entered with a World Rally Car, it will be possible to use lapsed errata without any penalty.

-4.1.4 For competitors entered with a Super 2000-Rally car (1.6L turbo) conforming to Article 255A of the 2013 Appendix J, it will be possible to use lapsed errata without any penalty.
+- 4.1.1 The homologation of a World Rally Car will be completed only after a Manufacturer has registered for the current Championship for Manufacturers. - 4.1.2 Exceptionally, in the first Championship year of homologation, a new Manufacturer may register as a WRC Team under Art.
+7.3 and score Manufacturers' points on a maximum of 7 nominated rallies. - 4.1.3 For WRC Teams and competitors ineligible to score Manufacturer's points entered with a World Rally Car, it will be possible to use lapsed errata without any penalty. - 4.1.4 For competitors entered with a Super 2000-Rally car (1.6L turbo) conforming to 2013 Appendix J, Article 255A, it will be possible to use lapsed errata without any penalty.

-4.2 ADDITIONAL REQUIREMENTS FOR CARS TO PARTICIPATE IN THE FIA WRC 2 CHAMPIONSHIP or
+4.2 ADDITIONAL REQUIREMENTS FOR CARS TO PARTICIPATE IN THE FIA WRC 2 CHAMPIONSHIP

-All cars must comply with the 2014 FIA Appendix J regulations for:
+All cars must comply with the 2015 FIA Appendix J regulations for:

 - Group R5 cars (complying with Art.
-261) or

-- Group R4 cars (complying with Art.
-260) or

-- Four-wheel drive Group N cars (complying with Art.
-254)

-- Super 2000-Rally cars conforming to the 2013 Appendix J, Art.
-254 A b) The external diameter of the restrictor at its narrowest point must be less than 36 mm.
+261) or - Group R4 cars (complying with Art.
+260 not eligible in Europe) or - Four-wheel drive Group N cars (complying with Art.
+254) or - Super 2000-Rally cars conforming to the 2013 Appendix J, Art.
+254 A - Super 2000-Rally cars conforming to the 2013 Appendix J, Art.
+255A, fitted with a restrictor complying with Art.
+255A-5.1.1-b except for the following points: - a) The maximum internal diameter of the restrictor is 30 mm, - b) The external diameter of the restrictor at its narrowest point must be less than 36 mm.
 The diameter must be maintained over a distance of 5 mm to each side of the narrowest point.